tedstreete/opi-api/storage/spec.md

 | string         | Model               | Subsystem Model Number                       |
 | string         | Max NS              | Maximum namespaces allowed in this subsystem |

+_Question(from Marvel): When is this supposed to be used since there is no way in NVMe protocol for for NVMe subsystem update to be propagated to the host ?_

+_Answer: Even in nvme there is no option to update live, one can always bind/unbibd nvme driver to see the change, this is suppose to save delete/add commands_

 #### `NVMe Subsystem List`

 | Type           | Parameter           | Details                                      |